 Start by analyzing the deals you've won.
-Figure out the problems that you solved that lead these prospects into making a purchase.
+Then, figure out the problems that you solved that lead these prospects into making a purchase.

 Don't be afraid to call them up and ask a few simple questions, such as:

-- What were the factors that made you decided to go with our solution?
+- What were the factors that made you decide to go with our solution?

 - What made you decide that we could solve your problem and why?

 Then follow the regular flow of the conversation from there.
-You'll learn a lot.
+Again, you’ll learn a lot.

 2. Curate Your Questions

-After you have an understanding of the biggest problems your solution solves, spend time developing a series of questions that will help diagnose your prospects.
+After you understand the most prominent problems your solution solves, spend time developing a series of questions that will help diagnose your prospects.

-The goal here is to have enough of the right questions ready so that the majority of your time with a customer is centered on them and their needs, rather than you or your solution.
+The goal here is to have enough of the right questions ready so that most of your time with a customer is centered on them and their needs, rather than you or your solution.

-Begin with open-ended, broad questions that dive into the most important parts of their business.
-As things progress, further target your questions that uncover facts that'll help you understand how to eventually present your solution.
+Begin with open-ended, broad questions that dive into the essential parts of their business.
+As things progress, further target your questions that uncover facts that will eventually help you understand how to present your solution.

 3. Sell Value